acersoz/Fall2017Swe573-ace/README.md

 ### How to Create a Web Server

-A web server can be created easily with the help of the Eclipse IDE.
+A web server can easily be created with the help of the Eclipse IDE.
+After the creation of the new "Spring Starter Project", the application can be run as "Spring Boot App".
+Then, the tomcat would start on port 8080.

 ### Issue Management